Table of Contents

 - Aloha United Way 211: Hawaii’s only comprehensive, statewide community information and referral service.
 Free and confidential.
 211 specialists help you find food, shelter, financial assistance, child care, parenting support, elderly care, disability services, job training and much more.

-- (NEW) Free Mental Health Resources from Hawaii Psychological Association: The Hawai‘i Mental Health Pro Bono COVID-19 Project realizes that the mental health and well-being of Hawaii’s residents is of utmost importance.
+- Free Mental Health Resources from Hawaii Psychological Association: The Hawai‘i Mental Health Pro Bono COVID-19 Project realizes that the mental health and well-being of Hawaii’s residents is of utmost importance.
 Mental health experts, including psychologists, marriage and family therapists, clinical social workers, and mental health counselors, are offering free telehealth services to those without health insurance.
 To register, please complete the request form and you will be notified when a mental health care provider becomes available.

-- (NEW) Free Mental Health Support through NAMI: NAMI Hawaii provides free support, information and resources if you or a loved one is struggling with a mental health condition.
-Please contact NAMI Hawaii at firstname.lastname@example.org or (808) 591-1297.
+- Free Mental Health Support through NAMI: NAMI Hawaii provides free support, information and resources if you or a loved one is struggling with a mental health condition.
+Please contact NAMI Hawaii at email@example.com or (808) 591-1297.

-- (NEW) From Anxiety to Clarity: Evan Leong, Beth-Ann Kozlovich (previously on Hawaii Public Radio) and Trisha Kajmura from Sutter Health Kahi Mohala launched support to help us to deal with anxiety and move toward clarity.
+- From Anxiety to Clarity: Evan Leong, Beth-Ann Kozlovich (previously on Hawaii Public Radio) and Trisha Kajmura from Sutter Health Kahi Mohala launched support to help us to deal with anxiety and move toward clarity.
 This program brings interviews with licensed therapists and coaches.
 ACCESS THE EPISODES HERE.

 Resources for Your Board